Pelka abuse case could prompt law change, Clegg says

 Mr Clegg said his "sense" was that the real issue was a lack of communication between teachers, social workers and local authorities.

-Speaking about the possibility of changing the law, he added: "If it's the only way we can prevent this tragedy of this poor boy happening to other children then of course we will consider it."'Bag of bones'
+Speaking about the possibility of changing the law, he added: "If it's the only way we can prevent this tragedy of this poor boy happening to other children then of course we will consider it."

 Children's Minister Edward Timpson said mandatory reporting - making it a criminal offence not to report suspected abuse - "wouldn't have helped Daniel".